QuasarBrains/Simple-Agent/Readme.md

 > To switch between roles, just ask the agent to do it.
 For example, you can say "I'd like some help with research...", or more specifically "I'd like to switch to the researcher role."
 You'll see an "As a [ROLE]" message to confirm.

 ## Adding Memory
 Check out [the tutorial](/documentation/adding-memory.md) to learn how to add memory to Simple Agent.
+This isn't necessary for the agent to work, however allows its memory to persist between sessions.

 ## Roadmap
 I'm looking to polish this project into a really solid framework for building agents.
 But it's going to need to stay as a core, rather than a full-fledged agent.
 To make a full-fledged agent, this should be forked.
+In it's current state, it's usable and functional, and extensible.

 ## Features
 **Existing Features**
 - [x] Implement memory and learning through [Simple Vector Store](https://github.com/AidanTilgner/Simple-Vector-Store)
 - [x] Allow selection of additional models
 - [x] Get better editing
+- [x] "Modes" that the agent can switch into for specialized operations, with different tool layouts

-**Planned Features**
+**WIP (kinda) Features**
-These are things that I currently plan on doing.
+These are things that I currently plan on doing or hope to do.
 If you have ideas for features or feadback, don't hesitate to open an issue so we can discuss it.
-- [ ] "Modes" that the agent can switch into for specialized operations, with different tool layouts
 - [ ] A more robust benchmarking system through [Benchy](https://github.com/AidanTilgner/Benchy)

-**Possible Features**
 - [ ] A type of procedural memory
 - [ ] A sort of plugin system